Theresa-o/icecreamtruck/README.md

 ice-cream-venv\Scripts\activate
 ```

--Linux/macOS:
+- Linux/macOS:

 ```bash
 source ice-cream-venv/bin/activate
 ```

--Install Dependencies: While in your virtual environment, navigate to the project's root directory (where requirements.txt is located) and install the required packages using pip:
+- Install Dependencies: While in your virtual environment, navigate to the project's root directory (where requirements.txt is located) and install the required packages using pip:

 ```bash
 cd icecreamcommerce